 Every day another story of sexual harassment, rape or domestic violence fills the headlines, exposing the epidemic reality of gender-based violence.
 Jane Doe Inc., The Massachusetts Coalition Against Sexual Assault and Domestic Violence, is inviting men and boys from across the Commonwealth to engage in conversations that explore what it will take to end the culture of toxic masculinity behind so much of this abuse and to make progress towards gender equity and racial justice.

-Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault and Domestic Violence, is hosting their annual prevention summit, #ReimagineManhood: Exploring Gender Equity, Racial Justice, and Healthy Masculinities, on Thursday, December 14, 2017 from 9:00 a.m. to 4:30 p.m. at the DCU Center, 50 Foster St., Worcester, MA 01608.
+Hundreds of people are expected to attend Jane Doe Inc.’s annual prevention summit, #ReimagineManhood: Exploring Gender Equity, Racial Justice, and Healthy Masculinities on Thursday, December 14, 2017, at the DCU Center in Worcester from 9:00 a.m. to 4:30 p.m.

 This summit will also initiate the 2018 Massachusetts White Ribbon Day Campaign, a platform that invites all men and boys to be part of the solution to prevent gender-based violence.

 For more information and to schedule an interview, please contact Toni Troop, JDI’s Director of Communications and Development, at 617-557-1807 or email@example.com.